Zapit-Optostim/zapit/README.md

 If any of the above Toolboxes are included in your licence but not installed, you may install them using the Add On Manager.

+## Hardware requirements
+Windows PC with at least 16 GB of RAM.

 ## Contributing
 Code was written by Maja Skretowska and Rob Campbell at the Sainsbury Wellcome Centre (UCL) in 2021/2022.
 Contributions and collaborations are welcome.